Dheroh1/HR-Data/README.md

 - what is the total number of employee?
 - what is the number of attrition?
 - what is the total number of current employee?
-- which are the top 3 regions with the highest subscription cancellations?
+- what is the attrition rate?
-- what is the total number of active and canceled subscriptions?
+- what is the average age of employees?
-- who are customers who canceled their subscription within 6 months?

 ### Data Analysis
 These are some of the codes, queries and DAX expressions employed in the courese of the analyis: